 - Excuse yourself and ask to speak to the person for a moment.
 Then explain to them the boundaries you have set for your child and why you have them.

 If the person was genuinely innocent in their behavior, they would be sorry and strive to set boundaries.
 In case they meant ill, they will be caught aback and steer away from making any advances on your kid now that you are watching.

 Otherwise, you can inform the authorities and have them deal with the individual accordingly.

+- Explicit content detection: Child grooming includes luring your kids to send nude pictures or explicit messages to them.
 Parents can create their own suspicious words list and receive an alert when they are sent or received in their kid's device.

-It enables parents to know which applications/sites have been used and tells how much time was spent there.
+- Activity report: It enables parents to know which applications/sites have been used and tells how much time was spent there.